|Board of Directors | Management | Committee Composition | Governance Guidelines | Global Standards of Business Conduct|

 27. Executive Stock Ownership

-Each executive officer of the Company is expected to retain 100% of the net shares acquired upon exercise of stock options and 100% of the net shares acquired pursuant to vested restricted stock and restricted stock unit (RSU) grants until the executive officer's holdings of Company stock equal or exceed the ownership guidelines applicable to the Company's executive officers.
-For these purposes, “net shares” means the shares remaining after disposition of shares necessary to pay the related tax liability and, if applicable, exercise price.
+Each executive officer of the Company is expected to retain 100% of the net shares acquired upon exercise of stock options and 100% of the net shares acquired pursuant to vested restricted stock and restricted stock unit grants until the executive officer's holdings of Company stock equal or exceed his or her targeted multiple.
+Net shares means the shares remaining after disposition of shares necessary to pay the related tax liability and, if applicable, exercise price.

 28. Incentive Compensation Recovery Policy